vajgi90/Spring_JDBC_Ride-App/README.md

 	#10: delete record with JdbcTemplate.update() method;
 	#11: delete record with NamedParameterJdbcTemplate() class;

-4. The RideControllerTest class contains testing the endpoints.
+4. The RideControllerTest class contains the tests of endpoints;

 5. References:
 	This project is based on Bryan Hansen: Building Application Using Spring JDBC course.